Lists

 Adelaide Bank, (13 years, 1994-2007): taken over by Bendigo Bank in an all scrip deal in August 2007 but the equity remains listed.
 Originally floated in 1994 after the merger of two Adelaide-based building societies.
 See Wikipedia.

 Adelaide Steamship, (27 years, 1964-1991): the corporate raiding vehicle run by John Spalvins which overpaid for rival IEL in 1989 and went bust a couple of years later.
-Based on this detailed Wikipedia history it looks like it the latest version floated in 1964.
+Based on this detailed Wikipedia history it looks like it first floated in 1964.

 Advance Bank, (11 years, 1985-1996): demutualised and listed in 1985 after being founded as the NSW Permanent Building & Investment Society in 1939.
 Grew with the acquisition of the old State Bank of South Australia but then St George Bank launched an aggressive bid in 1996 and with a big cheque wasn't too generous on the "social issues" as Advance chairman James Service departed and only CEO John Thame slotted onto the St George board as a non-executive director for almost a decade.
 St George was later bought by Westpac in 2008, after running into trouble during the GFC.